thosgood/this-weeks-finds/markdown/51-100/week068.md

 glueballs, communication between branches in the many-worlds interpretation of quantum theory, knots, and quantum gravity.

-1) Robert Goldblatt, Topoi, the Categorial Analysis of Logic, Studies in logic and the foundations of mathematics vol. 98, North-Holland, New York, 1984.
+1) Robert Goldblatt, _Topoi: the Categorial Analysis of Logic_, Studies in logic and the foundations of mathematics vol. **98**, North-Holland, New York, 1984.

 If you've ever been interested in logic, you've got to read this book.
 Unless you learn a bit about topoi, you are really missing lots of the